While most consumers will only have one WAN (internet) connection, there are times when two WAN connections may be better than one:

 If you are using DDNS or VPN with failover mode:

 - Traffic on the VPN Server network will always be sent to the Active WAN.
-If the Active WAN is down, you'll need to manually reconnect the VPN.
+If the Active WAN is down, you'll need to manually re-connect the VPN.

 - VPN client traffic will be sent to the primary WAN.

-Policy-based Routing:
+Policy-based Routing

-You can create a "route" for it, so that when this WAN is down, the traffic matching the "route" will be dropped instead of failover to the back WAN.
+If you want to "lock/pin" certain traffic to go to a certain WAN connection, you can create a "route" for it, so that when this WAN is down, the traffic matching the "route" will be dropped instead of going through the network on standby.

 More details on Firewalla Policy & Content-based routing.

-Load Balancing:
+Load Balancing

 Load balancing distributes network traffic across multiple networks.
 It helps improve the responsiveness of internet access and ensures no single network gets overloaded.
-This mode is ideal if you live in areas that have slow and unstable internet.
+This mode is ideal if you live in areas that have slow and unstable Internet.

 - If one of the WAN connections fails, the other will take over all the traffic.